dptech-corp/Uni-Fold/README.md

 ### Installing Uni-Fold

-As Uni-Core needs to compile CUDA kernels in installation, we also provide a docker image to save your efforts.
-To use the GPU within docker you need to [install `nvidia-docker-2`](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) first.
+Uni-Fold is implemented on a distributed PyTorch framework, [Uni-Core](https://github.com/dptech-corp/Uni-Core).
+As Uni-Core needs to compile CUDA kernels in installation which requires specific CUDA and PyTorch versions, we provide a Docker image to save potential trouble.

+To use GPUs within docker you need to [install nvidia-docker-2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) first.
 Use the following command to pull the docker image:

 ```bash
 docker pull dptechnology/unifold:pytorch1.11.0-cuda11.3-latest